arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung25.png)

-- `pickOperation`: This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
-- `MOVE`: The `MOVE block` assigns the value 20 to `setPositionAxisZ`, positioning the Z-axis at this specific coordinate.
+- `MOVE`: The `MOVE block` assigns the value `20` to `setPositionAxisZ`, positioning the Z-axis at this specific coordinate.
-- `setPositionAxisZ`: This variable is set to 80, positioning the Z-axis at its target for reaching the place position.
+- `setPositionAxisZ`: This variable is set to `80`, positioning the Z-axis at its target for reaching the place position.

-**Resume**: This rung sets the target position of the Z-axis to 20 when the picking operation is active and the Z-axis has acknowledged reaching its previous target.
+**Resume**: This rung sets the target position of the Z-axis to `20` when the picking operation is active and the Z-axis has acknowledged reaching its previous target.
 This movement likely positions the Z-axis downward to perform the place operation, ensuring that the item is accurately placed in the designated location, such as inside an open box.

 The **Rung 26**

 ![Packaging and Labeling System](assets/Rung26.png)

-- `pickOperation`: This indicate that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
+- `pickOperation`: This indicates that the system is ready, an object is detected in the picking area, and a box is present in the packing area.
 - `OR`: The `OR block` performs a bitwise OR operation between `getControlWordAxisZ` and the value 8.
 Setting bit 4 (binary 1000) in the control word enables a specific command in `setControlWordAxisZ`, to initiate the movement of the Z-axis.
-- `setPositionAxisZ`: This variable is set to 80, positioning the Z-axis at its target for reaching the place position.
+- `setPositionAxisZ`: This variable is set to `80`, positioning the Z-axis at its target for reaching the place position.

 **Resume**: This rung sets bit 4 in the Z-axis control word, activating a movement command for the Z-axis when the picking operation is active and the Z-axis has acknowledged reaching its target.
 This command moves the Z-axis to its final position to complete the place operation, ensuring accurate placement of the item into the designated area, such as inside a box.